 Are there loan options?

 Hack Reactor tuition does not qualify for student loans or federal education subsidies.
 In order to help students finance their Hack Reactor education, we have partnership with a lending company Skillsfund.
 Options are available to cover up to $25,000 for tuition and living expenses.
 After applying to Hack Reactor, you will receive details on how to get pre-approved with a lending partner and work with our Admissions Team to explore solutions to fund your tuition.

 We are happy to have welcomed students from around the world to our onsite 12 week immersive course.
 Although we cannot assist with visa issues, if you are accepted into the onsite program and are able to spend 3 months in the US, we'd love to have you!

-If you are unable to spend three months in the US, our Remote program will provide you with Hack Reactor’s renowned curriculum, wherever you reside.
+If you are unable to spend three months in the US, our Remote and Remote Part-time programs will provide you with Hack Reactor’s renowned curriculum, wherever you reside.

 Would a non-U.S. Citizen be able to get a job in San Francisco after attending Hack Reactor?

 If history is any indicator, our international engineers do very well both in the U.S. and within their home countries.
 That said, the barrier for entry to work in the U.S. is incredibly high and we can make no guarantees.
 Keep in mind the factors at play are largely out of our control and often out of the control of the employer companies themselves.

 That said, the skills you pick up here are valuable around the world.
-Graduates walk out the door with an increasingly impressive array of project work that impress employers in any country.
+Graduates walk out the door with an increasingly amazing array of project work that impresses employers in any country.